-- Play the CD on you home cinema/surround sound system.
+- Play the CD on your home cinema/surround sound system.
 Most systems will automatically recognise the signal and switch to DTS surround settings.

 Make sure the sound level is low when starting the CD: if you hear a loud white noise the system does not recognise the DTS signal.

-- If you hear the mix as expected, turn up the output level for maximum result!
+- If you hear the mix as expected, turn up the output level for the maximum result!

 - Enjoy (and let please leave a comment below)

 VLC Media Player can decode and play DTS-surround files on your computer.
 Of course, you also need a surround (5.1) speaker system to enjoy the full surround sound.